 Unapologetically, Filmmaking deals with human issues, characters and conditions.
 It is a complicated educational process, requiring technical, aesthetic and directorial instruction.

 With an industry-endorsed curriculum and unprecedented student-outcomes, last year, politics and university power-plays engaged in an all-out assault on film education, workforce collaboration and academic freedom.
-These actions illogically hurt our students, diminished their programs, tossed out alumni-volunteers and cancelled film mentorship programs.
+These actions illogically hurt our students, diminished their curriculum, tossed out alumni-volunteers and cancelled our film mentorship programs.
 (We will have much to say and film about this in the future.).

 But fighting for student-excellence has its rewards.
 Today, we are so pleased to announce another CCSU Film student milestone.
 After completing her second Film class, Mya S. Gray has been awarded a prestigious UNITED STATES CONGRESSIONAL BLACK CAUCUS SCHOLARSHIP – 20/21.
 The scholarship is awarded to students who show “exemplarity potential or mastery of a visual art.”

 These are the outcomes we fight for.
 They are achievable by all students, when proper processes, standards and qualified instructors are in-place.